Research of the group

 The main areas focussed on by the Glasgow group are the development of precision novel interferometric techniques, and the development of systems of ultra low mechanical loss for the suspensions of mirror test masses.
 This latter area encompasses the development of multiple pendulum systems with the final stages using silica fibres for supporting the test masses.
 The group is also working on a novel bonding technology - hydroxy-catalysis bonding - which exhibits very low mechanical loss and is compatible with ultra high vacuum.
 To help with this work a JIF grant for the development of new laboratories, clean areas and interferometers was awarded to the group in 1999, and a Strategic Research Development Grant from the Scottish Funding Council in 2005, supporting the ongoing work of the IGR funded by STFC.
 These optical and mechanical technologies, as well as being used in GEO, are being transferred to the next 'Advanced' generation of the US laser interferometer system LIGO, and the GEO group is playing a crucial role in the development and construction of Advanced LIGO.

-The Glasgow group are also involved in developments towards the space-based gravitational wave detector eLISA/NGO, which is an ESA mission potentially scheduled for launch around 2022.
+The Glasgow group are also involved in developments towards the space-based gravitational wave detector eLISA/NGO, which is an ESA mission potentially scheduled for launch in the next decade.
 This detector will have comparable sensitivity to ground-based detectors, but in a completely different frequency range, and so will be able to explore a different region of the gravitational wave spectrum where signals from highly interesting sources such as massive black holes should be detectable.
 Glasgow work on lasers and interferometry for use in such space experiments was initially supported by an award of SHEFC New Initiative funding, was also greatly enhanced by the JIF award to us and has been further supported by STFC and ESA funding.
 Currently our group is committed to the development - under STFC funding - of the optical bench for LISA Pathfinder, a mission to demonstrate aspects of the drag free and interferometric technology for eLISA.
-This mission is due for launch in 2014.
+This mission is due for launch in 2015.

 Spin-off and related work